 This clear strategy of sandbagging enables plan administrators to hide critical evidence and take advantage of having the last word on appeal.
 This unfair approach often prevents the claimant from having ANY ability to evaluate or respond to pivotal new evidence.
 Despite the incredibly underhanded nature of this tactic, judges have sanctioned the practice allowing plan administrators to decimate claimants.

 Many claimants have only a limited recognition of the information that comprises a complete appeal.
-Claimants who attempt to submit a claim without the benefit of legal representation by a licensed attorney often submit a letter from their doctor, a demand letter from a lawyer, and superficial research obtained from websites.
+Claimants who attempt to submit a claim without the benefit of legal representation by an experienced attorney often submit a letter from their doctor, a demand letter, and superficial research obtained from websites.
 When a complete appeal is constructed by a law firm that regularly handles ERISA claims, the paperwork can run to three or four dozen pages and include hundreds of pages of attachments.
 These documents typically will include descriptions of medical conditions from medical journals/treatises, information about the insurance carrier based on past experience and research, and sound legal contentions.

-The rate of success for claimants in ERISA disability claims is only about four in ten cases.
+The rate of success for claimants in ERISA disability insurance claims is only about four in ten cases.
 Further, these odds drop dramatically when claimants fail to file complete appeals of claims denials.
-Our Miami long-term disability claims law firm invites you to contact us if you are having difficulties with your insurance company.
-As an experienced Miami insurance claims lawyer, I have handled numerous complex claims disputes involving insurance policies in Miami and throughout Florida.